-The Town Roads Division manages over 100 km of open road in Cochrane to ensure our roadways are maintained to minimize economic loss to the community, and prevent or reduce accident or injury by providing safe winter driving conditions.
+The Town Roads Division manages over 100km of open road in Cochrane and ensures they are maintained to minimize economic loss to the community, and prevent or reduce accident or injury by providing safe winter driving conditions.

-The Roads Division is also responsible for the operation and maintenance of the storm sewer system, including approximately 52 km of underground storm sewer mains, as well as various drainage swales, ditches, storm water detention ponds, outfalls, stormceptors and a wetland area.
+The Roads Division also operates and maintains the storm sewer system, including approximately 52km of underground storm sewer mains and drainage swales, ditches, stormwater facilities, outfalls, oil grit separators and wetland areas.

 If water has accumulated on the road near your house, on your driveway or front lawn, you may be located near a trap low.
-If rainwater accumulation has not drained 24 hours after the rain stops, please contact Town of Cochrane Operations at 403-851-2590.
+If it has not drained 24 hours after the rain stops, please contact Town of Cochrane Operations at 403-851-2590.

 The Town's policies and procedures are designed to provide maximum service on emergency routes (Fire, EMS, RCMP) and to provide service to major arterial thoroughfares, and other selected streets comprising the basic network needed move traffic in a safe and orderly way.

 Have questions about traffic in Cochrane?
 Check the Frequently Asked Questions.